graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/introduction.md

 }
 ```

-## GraphType Types Approach
+## GraphType First Approach

-The `GraphType` "Type" approach can be more verbose, but gives you access to all of the provided properties of your `GraphType`'s and `Schema`.
+The `GraphType` first approach can be more verbose, but gives you access to all of the provided properties of your `GraphType`'s and `Schema`.
 You are required to use inheritance to leverage that functionality.

 ```csharp
 using System;